WhatsApp Community

 For example, a seafarer rendered services in Europe and lived in India for less than 182 days.
 He received his salary in his NRE Account with an Indian bank.
 Here, his income will not be taxable in India.

-However, once you become an Indian resident, all your income, whether you earn inside or outside India, will be taxable in the country, barring any claims that may be applicable under the Double Taxation Avoidance Agreement (DTAA) between India and other foreign country from which you earned your income.
+However, once you become an Indian resident, all your income, whether you earn inside or outside India, will be taxable in the country, barring any claims that may be applicable under the Double Taxation Avoidance Agreement (DTAA) between India and any foreign country from which you earned your income.

 Income that you earned outside Indian is considered as foreign income, except for these: